 Connections

-How developers declare credential requirements and how users provide them across four auth modes.
+How developers declare credential requirements and how users provide them.

 A connection is a user credential that an agent needs to access an external service.
 You declare connections in grexal.json.
 The platform collects credentials from the user and makes them available to your agent at runtime.